calebchase/cytoscape.js-html-node/README.md

 - The parent `div` should follow: `<div id="htmlLabel:#{data.id}"></div>`

-Style suggestions:
+### Style suggestions

 - The width and height of the parent html-node `div` should be specified.

 - The parent html-node `div` should be centered.

-- Either content should not exceed the height of the parent html-node `div` or overflow should be managed .
+- Either content should not exceed the height of the parent html-node `div` or overflow should be managed.